In his Heath home, Clint Townsend relies on the help of his sister and parents from the moment he wakes up until the time he goes back to bed.

 Townsend never expected to become an author.
-But towards the end of his career, he said he started envisioning characters along with the plot for a novel.
+But towards the end of his career, he said he started envisioning characters along with the plot for a novel entitled The Folds.

-When his hands no longer gave him the ability to type, he continued writing using his voice.
+When his hands no longer gave him the ability to type, he continued writing using his voice getting to work on a second novel.

-He quickly got to work on a second, but then his voice grew weak as well.
-After doctors determined a tracheotomy was necessary, Townsend began to rely solely on new technology called Eyegaze.
+But when his voice grew weak as well, Townsend began to rely solely on new technology called Eyegaze.

 Sitting in front of a tablet, a laser reflects from Towsend's eye to a keyboard..
 A camera then recognizes his blinks to select letters, allowing him to create words.

 "I can do everything with that that a normal person can do on the computer with eight fingers and two thumbs.
 It takes me a little longer, but I can take care of all of my communication," said Townsend.